ddttom/doc2web/docs/user-manual.md

 - Closely resembles the original document appearance
 - Includes references to images
 - Can be viewed directly in a browser
+- **Properly formatted with indentation and line breaks for improved readability and debugging**
+- **Professional HTML structure following web development best practices**

 ### CSS File (.css)